papyri/site-docs/gtypes.md

 _Example PN Link:_ [P.Brook.87](https://papyri.info/hgv/30806)

-For a scribal apostrophe, whether as a marker of elision, word-division, or as a separator of double consonants.
+For a scribal apostrophe or diastole, whether as a marker of elision, word-division, or as a separator of double consonants.
 These will appear in the apparatus criticus.

 ***